 Despite the previous economic crisis due to political instability, the government has made efforts such as making agreements with 63 countries to prevent double taxation in the business of outsourcing to secure reasonable IT outsourcing rates in Ukraine.

 The Belarus government has been of great aid to the country’s IT sector especially having made the IT sector among the priority in the country’s economy.
-Moreover, the introduction of Belarus Hi-Tech Park has prompted an increase in development of software development companies who work at relatively low outsourcing rates.
-The country’s HTP companies are exempted from corporate taxes such as land taxes and VAT which positively influenced offshore software development rates.
+Moreover, the introduction of Belarus Hi-Tech Park has prompted an increase in the development of software development companies who work at relatively low outsourcing rates.
+The country’s HTP companies are exempted from corporate taxes such as land taxes and VAT which positively influenced outsourcing rates for software development.

 Also, the country is located in Europe which makes it more favorable to outsource IT services from the EU.
 The peoples’, culture and lifestyle do not differ so much from other Europeans and Americans culture which eases out communication and dwelling in the country.

 Being a member of the EU, Poland has managed to remain economically stable even during times of chaos.
 Poland has access to a pool of funds in which it can fight unemployment, improve infrastructure among other developments.
-In turn, the country’s economic and political stability makes it a great attraction for outsourcing of IT services.
-The European Union has some consequences for outsourcing industry too such as higher cost of living, higher taxes and as the result higher software development rates.
+In turn, the country’s economic and political stability makes it a great attraction for the outsourcing of IT services.
+The European Union has some consequences for the outsourcing industry too such as higher cost of living, higher taxes and as the result higher outsourcing rates for software development.

-We have done a research and calculate the average outsourcing rates in Poland and Belarus based on the data available at Clutch.co, Accelerance, GoodFirms, Glassdoor and software development companies rate cards to create comparison table which you can find below.
+We have done the research and calculate the average outsourcing rates in Poland and Belarus based on the data available at Clutch.co, GoodFirms, Glassdoor and software development companies rate cards to create a comparison table which you can find below.